john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 layout: post
 title: "Intro to Mutual Funds"
 tags: [Investing, Personal Finance]
-summary: Things I learned while getting into mutual funds for personal.
+summary: A Quick Introduction to Mutual Fund Basics for Personal Investing
 ---
 {% include JB/setup %}

 > I am not a professional financial anything.
-This is just my own personal research.
+This is just my own personal retirment research.
 Caveat emptor.

-This is just a quick intro to mutual funds; the kinds of beginner things I learned while researching for my own personal investing.
+## 0. What is a Mutual Fund

-## 1. Diversify Your Investments
+A mutual fund is a managed portfolio of stocks and investments that is curated for you using a stated, disciplined investment strategy.

-> Risk vs Return
+## 1. Risk vs Return

 Mutual funds usually list themselves as [Small Cap](https://www.investopedia.com/terms/s/small-cap.asp), [Mid Cap](https://www.investopedia.com/terms/m/midcapstock.asp), or [Large Cap](https://www.investopedia.com/terms/l/large-cap.asp).
 The "Cap" there is market capitalization.
 Big companies like Google and Coca-Cola are "Large Cap".
 If a company .
 (In order to count as Small Cap a company needs $300 million capitalization, $2-$10 billion or Mid Cap, and over $10 is Large Cap.)